 I like to pack this curry with vegetables and keep it on the mild side so the children can enjoy it too.
 But if you like it spicier, you can leave the chilli seeds in or use an extra one.

-If you want more authenticity, replace the anchovy fillet with a teaspoon of shrimp paste,
+If you want more authenticity to this recipe, replace the anchovy fillet with a teaspoon of shrimp paste,

 The paste is freezable, once you have blended the ingredients together, you can freeze it.
 Try making a larger batch x 3 and add the entire can of coconut milk to the paste.
 Split into 3, seal in a freezer bag and store for up to 3 months in the freezer.